 Emerson K-12 was founded as Family Learning Center (FLC) in 1995 by a small group of parents and district personnel with the goal of providing district support to parents who were home-schooling their children.
 Since then, Emerson K-12 has grown from operating out of one room at Gordon Hauck School to our current location and has grown from an enrollment of 20 to roughly 100 full time students.
 Emerson K-12 continues to change each year.

 Over time, the state regulations governing our school have changed.
 We operate under the Alternative Learning Experience part of the Washington Administrative Code (WAC 392-550) which is constantly being reviewed by the Office of the Superintendent of Public Instruction (OSPI).
 As one of many choice schools in the district, our work is to meet the Lake Washington School District Vision: Every Student Future Ready: Prepared for College, Prepared for the Global Workplace, Prepared for Personal Success in a non-traditional setting.
 Emerson K-12 students are held to the same academic standards as students in other district schools and our focus continues to be on helping students meet district and state standards.

-We serve Kindergarten through 12th grade students in a variety of core and enrichment classes.
+We serve kindergarten through twelfth grade students in a variety of core and enrichment classes.
 In addition to engaging in coursework at Emerson K-12, our students also participate in Running Start, WaNIC (Washington Network for Innovative Careers), and their neighborhood schools.